GST Challan Generation

 Step 4: Select Payment Mode

-- For online payments, select the bank through which you want to make the payment.
+• For online payments, select the bank you want to use.

 Step 5: Generate the Challan

-- The challan will be displayed with a unique Challan Reference Number (CRN).
+• The challan will display a unique Challan Reference Number (CRN).

 Step 6: Make the Payment

-- For offline payments, print the challan and visit the authorized bank to make the payment.
+• For offline payments, print the challan and visit the authorised bank to make the payment.

 Step 7: Confirmation